explainers-by-googlers/cross-origin-storage/README.md

 Sites are prevented from flooding the cache in an attempt to evict other sites' resources.
 Each site can only store a limited amount of data in COS, and if a site tries to exceed this limit, the user agent rejects the write with a `QuotaExceededError` `DOMException` and logs a warning to the console.

+#### The `Cross-Origin-Storage-Allow-Origin` header

+The `origins` list form lets a writer disclose bytes it holds to origins it does not control.
+That disclosure decision is expressed in script (the `origins` option) or in markup (the `crossoriginstorage` attribute and its siblings), both of which an attacker who has achieved script or markup injection on the writing origin can set.
+Without a further control, an injected script could take data it can already read on the compromised page, write it into a list-scoped COS entry naming an attacker-controlled origin, and let that origin read it back later from its own top-level context.

+What makes this worth a dedicated mitigation is not that it defeats CSP specifically.
+CSP was never an exfiltration boundary, and an attacker who merely wants the data to leave the page already has simpler channels that CSP does not close, such as a top-level navigation to an attacker URL.
+The distinguishing property is that the COS write produces **no network egress at the moment of compromise**: the bytes are written to local storage, and the read happens later, from a different origin, in traffic that looks unrelated to the victim.
+A site that relies on egress monitoring, a `connect-src` allowlist, or a CSP report endpoint to contain a compromise sees a clean page load.

+The mitigation is to require that a non-same-site `origins` declaration be authorized by a response header the injected content cannot forge:

+- For the imperative API, whose bytes may be generated in script and have no originating response, the authority is the **writing document's** own response, which carries a `Cross-Origin-Storage-Allow-Origin` header enumerating the origins its scripts may name.
+- For the four [host integrations](#additional-integration-surfaces), whose bytes come from a fetched resource, the authority is that **resource's** response header.
+This also fixes an unrelated correctness gap: without it, any site could unilaterally declare someone else's asset shareable to a list of its choosing.

+Both cases reduce to the same rule: the origin that supplies the bytes authorizes the scope, and the declared list is intersected with that ceiling rather than taken as given.
+An origin the ceiling does not name is dropped; if that leaves no cross-origin recipient, the write falls back to the same-site default rather than failing.
+The check is evaluated per writer, so a later writer can only add origins its own response authorizes, and cannot rewrite an earlier writer's scope.

+The `'*'` form needs no such header: a `'*'`-scoped resource is disclosed to a non-storing origin only if its hash is on the [Public Hash List](#availability-gating), which a per-user secret can never reach, so declaring a secret `'*'` discloses nothing.
+The same-site default needs no header either, since it names no cross-origin recipient.
+The header is therefore required for, and only for, the list form.

+One limit is worth stating plainly.
+The ceiling bounds disclosure to the origins the operator pre-authorized in the header; it does not reduce it to zero.
+If a site legitimately shares data to `https://partner.example` and is then compromised, the injected script can still reach `https://partner.example`, because the operator authorized it.
+This is the same guarantee `connect-src` gives: the attack surface shrinks from any origin on the web to the operator's declared partners, which for a genuine multi-property deployment is a small, trusted set.

 ### Privacy considerations

 In browsers that still support third-party cookies, user agents are expected to make this API available only in contexts where third-party cookies are enabled.